 Art Union Lottery vs Traditional Lottery House Prizes: The Complete Australian Comparison

 In April 2026, multiple prize home draws are active across Australia.
-Understanding the difference between these two models before buying a ticket is not optional—it's essential.
+Know the difference before you buy a ticket.

 What Is an Art Union Lottery?